eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 The attachment frames are specified using the transforms of `node` objects; the first of which is the `node` of the `joint` object itself.
 A `joint` must have a `connectedNode` property, which is the index of the `node` which supplies the second attachment frame.
 For each of these frames, the relative transform between the `node` and the first parent `motion` (or the simulation's fixed reference frame, if no such `motion` exists) define the constraint space in that rigid body.
 In order for the joint to have any effect on the simulation, at least one of the pair of nodes or its ancestors should have `motion` properties.

-A node's `joint` must specify a `joint` property, which indexes into the top level array of `physicsJoints` inside the `KHR_physics_rigid_bodies` extension object.
+A node's `joint` must specify a `joint` property, which indexes into the top-level array of `physicsJoints` inside the `KHR_physics_rigid_bodies` extension object.
 This object describes the limits and drives utilized by the joint in a shareable manner.

 A joint description must contain one of more `joint_limit` objects and zero or more `joint_drive` objects.
 Each of the limit objects remove some of the relative movement permitted between the two attachment frames, while the drive objects apply forces to achieve a relative transform or velocity between the attachment frames.